open5e/open5e/source/monsters/tome-of-beasts/D/dragons/wind/adult-wind-dragon.rst

 **Breath of Gales (Recharge 5-6).** The dragon exhales a blast of wind in a 60-foot cone.
-Each creature in that cone takes 27 (5d10) bludgeoning damage and is pushed 25 feet away from the dragon and knocked prone; a successful DC 20 Strength saving throw halves the damage and prevents being pushed (but not being knocked prone).
+Each creature in that cone takes 27 (5d10) bludgeoning damage and is pushed 25 feet away from the dragon and knocked :ref:`srd:prone`; a successful DC 20 Strength saving throw halves the damage and prevents being pushed (but not being knocked prone).
 All flames in the cone are extinguished.

-**Frightful Presence.** Each creature of the dragon’s choice that is within 120 feet of the dragon and aware of it must succeed on a DC 18 Wisdom saving throw or become frightened for 1 minute.
+**Frightful Presence.** Each creature of the dragon’s choice that is within 120 feet of the dragon and aware of it must succeed on a DC 18 Wisdom saving throw or become :ref:`srd:frightened` for 1 minute.
 A creature repeats the saving throw at the end of its turn, ending the effect on itself on a success.
 If a creature’s saving throw is successful or the effect ends for it, the creature